How to get your license: Taxis

 - Licensed limousine carriers (RCW 46.72A).

-- Vehicles used by nonprofit organizations to transport the elderly or handicapped and their attendants (RCW 81.66).
+- By nonprofit organizations to transport elderly or handicapped and their attendants (RCW 81.66).

-- Vehicles used to provide courtesy transportation at no charge to and from parking lots, hotels, and rental offices.
+- To provide courtesy transportation at no charge to and from parking lots, hotels, and rental offices.

-- Vehicles licensed as excursion service carriers and charter carriers of passengers (RCW 81.70).
+- As excursion service carriers and charter carriers of passengers (RCW 81.70).

 How to apply